 10. How Much Does a Bankruptcy Case Cost?

 Each bankruptcy case requires a filing fee.
 Readers are advised to check with counsel or on the court’s website for the current filing fees.
 Typically, the filing fee is paid in full with the filing, although an individual debtor may apply to pay the filing fee in installments.
 There are very limited circumstances under which an individual may apply to the court for a waiver of the filing fee.
 The waiver is not automatic, and may not be granted by the court.
 Please check with counsel, or on the court's website, for information regarding such applications.
 There may be other costs and administrative fees associated with a bankruptcy filing.
 The legal fees and costs charged by attorneys to handle a bankruptcy case vary significantly depending on the type and complexity of the case.
 The bankruptcy court has authority to approve or disapprove fees paid to a bankruptcy lawyer.
 Most attorneys require payment in advance for a Chapter 7, but collect most of their fees over time for Chapter 13 payments.

 11. What Are the Alternatives to Bankruptcy?

-Bankruptcy is typically thought of as a “last resort” for individuals and entities that have serious financial problems.
+Bankruptcy is typically thought of as a “last resort.”
 Prior to a bankruptcy filing, it is common for financially troubled individuals or entities to consider alternatives such as consumer credit counseling or an out-of-court workout or debt restructuring in which obligations to some or all creditors are modified to provide the individual or entity with some financial relief.
 Some consumer credit counseling companies can help a debtor renegotiate amounts owed or payment terms as an alternative to bankruptcy.
 However, not all “credit rescue” companies are legitimate.
 Virginia law also provides for an “assignment for the benefit of creditors” under which another individual handles the disposition of assets and proceeds for the benefit of creditors.

 The nature and extent of a debtor’s financial problems will dictate the course of action, or the legal procedure, that should be followed in a particular case.
 Individuals or entities who are experiencing such problems should consult with knowledgeable and competent professionals, including attorneys, before making such a decision.